 • 1/2 cup mayonnaise

-• 1/4 cup white or golden balsamic vinegar (see note)
+• 3 tablespoons white or golden balsamic vinegar (see notes)

 • 1 teaspoon Dijon mustard

-• 1 large or 2 small boneless, skinless chicken breasts (about 12 ounces)
+• 1 large or 2 small boneless chicken breasts (about 12 ounces)

-• 1 head butter lettuce, cut or torn into bite-sized pieces (you should have 8 or 9 cups)
+• 1 small head lettuce, cut or torn into bite-sized pieces (you should have 8 or 9 cups) (see notes)

 • 8 thick slices crisp-cooked bacon, crumbled or chopped